 “Sponsorship” shall mean a mutually beneficial business arrangement between VSPC, on behalf of the County, and an eligible applicant producing an Elite Event, wherein VSPC receives event assets and opportunities to promote VSPC brand and the Pinellas County destination not included in the Marketing Plan.

-E. “Tourist” shall mean a person who participates in trade or recreational activities outside the county of his/her residence and who rents or leases transient accommodations in Pinellas County as described in Section 125.0104(3)(a), Florida Statutes.
+“Tourist” shall mean a person who participates in trade or recreational activities outside the county of his/her residence and/or who rents or leases transient accommodations in Pinellas County as described in Section 125.0104(3)(a), Florida Statutes.

 “Unique Attendees” shall mean a single individual attending the event whether for a single day or multiple days.
 Examples of Unique Attendees:

 a worker issued a 2-day credential is considered one (1) Unique Attendee

 an individual purchasing a 3-day package is considered one (1) Unique Attendee